FundingCircle/jackdaw/tutorials/word-count/README.md

 The `word_count.clj` file describes the topology.
 Word Count reads from a Kafka topic called 'input', logs the key and value, and writes the counts to a topic called 'output':

-Pipe reads from a Kafka topic called 'input', logs the key and value, and writes to a Kafka topic called 'output'.
+Pipe reads from a Kafka topic called "input", logs the key and value, and writes to a Kafka topic called "output".
 The topology uses a KTable to track how many times words are seen:
 ```
   (defn build-topology
     [builder]